STAFF & BOARD

 Kate McCallum is a leading Australian financial adviser and co-founder and director of award-winning firm, Multiforte Financial Services.
 She has an extensive background in Finance, having held executive positions at Westpac, BT Financial Group and Commonwealth Bank.

 For much of her career, Kate has been writing and speaking on money and finance.
 She is a published author, media commentator, successful business woman and recipient of multiple awards in the Financial Services industry.
+Kate holds a BA Hons from the University of Sydney, an MComm from the University of New South Wales, and post-graduate qualifications in financial advice and applied finance.

 She is a keen swimmer, skier and sailor.
 Kate has studied piano and fine art, and enjoys live music, and the performing and visual arts.
+Kate was elected to the Board in 2021.

 HILARY DAY

-Chair of Teaching and Music Committee
+Chair of the Teaching & Music Committee

 Hilary graduated as a physiotherapist from Cumberland College of Health Sciences and has worked for the Central Coast Local Health District for 17 years and Residential Aged Care for 17 years.
 She is committed to providing free public health services to the residents of the Central Coast and brings to the Central Coast Conservatorium of Music (CCCM) Board her skills as a coordinator gained through wide teamwork experience.